Edinburgh International Festival

 The festival needs to be able to tell funders and stakeholders how much of its spending goes into Edinburgh’s economy, how much to Scotland’s, and how much to the wider UK and the rest of the world.
 This would previously have involved a laborious trawl through Sage, but now can be done easily.

+The system saved time again at year-end and at audit time.
 Data transferred in from Sage was available to auditors’ satisfaction.
 And with invoices and workflows all stored in iplicit, auditors could be given access to inspect anything they needed to see and to raise reports.

 Favourite features

+The easy importing of credit card data from RBS has saved the organisation’s credit card holders time every month on submitting expenses.
 Instead of requiring people to file claims manually, the system generates a draft claim to which they add receipts.
 The ease of the process was an early way to show people how much time could be saved across the organisation with the new system.

 Better visibility through reporting

 When the organisation reviews a festival after it is over, iplicit makes it easier to see how each event and venue performed.
 “We pull out some of that information and use it to try and inform some of the programming decisions for the next year,” says Andrew.
+“We can have a coherent conversation about it, using numbers that we are confident in.
+That will really help us in years going forward as we build up that history.
+That was one of the key reasons for the switch to iplicit.

 “We’ve been happy to recommend iplicit to other people who are looking at it.
 I’m more than happy to say that I think iplicit is a good option that they should be considering,” he adds.